frankroeder/parrot.nvim/README.md

 </details>

 <details>
-<summary>The spinner is useful indicator for providers that take longer to respond.</summary>
+<summary>The spinner is a useful indicator for providers that take longer to respond.</summary>
 <div align="left">
     <img src="https://github.com/user-attachments/assets/39828992-ad2c-4010-be66-e3a03038a980" width="100%">
 </div>